/10 min read

 encodeURI("https://api.com/search?filter=" + value);

-// The server sees TWO parameters: filter=price=10 AND currency=USD
+// Server sees two parameters: filter=price=10 and currency=USD

 "https://api.com/search?filter=" + encodeURIComponent(value);